bnomei/kirby-blueprints/README.md

 ```

 > [!NOTE]
-> The default can be set in the config.php of your plugin with the `bnomei.blueprints.expire` option.
+> The default can be set in the config.php of your plugin with the `bnomei.ink.expire` option.

 If `defer` is set to `true` it will compile the blueprint after the kirby instance is ready.
 This means you can use the `kirby()/site()/page()`-helpers in your blueprints or query the content of the site.
 Most of the time it makes sense to disable caching when using `defer` since the cache might interfere with the dynamic behaviour you are trying to create.